 Aspen Hochhalter was born and raised in Chipita Park, Colorado.
-She received her Masters of Fine Arts in Photo Based Media at East Carolina University in Greenville, North Carolina and her BFA in Photography from Creighton University in Omaha, Nebraska.
+She received her Masters of Fine Arts in Photo-Based Media at East Carolina University in Greenville, North Carolina and her BFA in Photography from Creighton University in Omaha, Nebraska.
 She is an Associate Professor of Art and the Photography Area Coordinator in the Department of Art and Art History at the University of North Carolina, Charlotte.
-Her work explores the crossover between digital technologies, historic processes and the use of experimental materials through appropriation, self-portraiture, and collaborative projects.
+Her work explores the crossover between digital technologies, historic processes, and the use of experimental materials through appropriation, self-portraiture, and collaborative projects.
 Recent accomplishments include work published in The Book of Alternative Photographic Processes: 3rd Edition, McColl Center for Art + Innovation Residency, exhibits at Pease Gallery CPCC, Castell Photography Gallery, East Carolina University, Kiernan Gallery, The Light Factory, and many other venues across the country.
 She serves as the Light Factory’s Board of Directors Vice President and is active in the Society for Photographic Education, serving as a member of the National Board of Directors.
+Visit Website.